thinkjs/www.thinkjs.org/view/en/doc/2.0/app_structure.md

 ### www

-Oure project's root which we have to access, nginx's configure root will be set here.
+Our project's root which we have to access, nginx's configure root will be set here.

 ### www/index.js